isabella232/iostp/README.md

 The basic concept in the architecture of this portal is that different "observation kits" can be constructed by 3rd parties by implementing a "plugin" as outlined in iostp/src/iostp/js/exampleKit.js

+You can also use the xivelyKit.js as a guide but it is much more elaborate but shows how to handle things in getConfig(), setConfig() and config() which might not be so obvious in exampleKit.js

 Each of the plugins (traditionally installed in iostp/src/iostp/plugins/[myplugindir] is an equal party to the overall portal framework.
 The portal framework will take care of the following functions: